soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 documentation:Metadata source
 :   Metadata source/provider is a provider of metadata.

+documentation:Mission soil
+:   Mission Soil is a research and innovation programme of the European Commision, with a strong social science component, putting in place an effective network of 100 living labs and lighthouses to co-create knowledge, test solutions and demonstrate their value in real-life conditions developing a harmonised framework for soil monitoring in Europe, and raising awareness on the vital importance of soils (source: [EC research and innovation](https://research-and-innovation.ec.europa.eu/funding/funding-opportunities/funding-programmes-and-open-calls/horizon-europe/eu-missions-horizon-europe/soil-deal-europe_en))

+documentation:Mission Soil implementation platform (MIP) :   Mission Implementation Platform is a tool to discover Mission Soil, progress, funded projects, activities and tools to promote cooperation between projects and Mission Soil communities, funding opportunities, news, and events

 documentation:NLP
 :   Natural Language Processing is an interdisciplinary subfield of computer science and artificial intelligence, primarily concerned with providing computers with the ability to process data encoded in natural language.
 It is closely related to information retrieval, knowledge representation and computational linguistics.